Fohdeesha/quanta-brocade/documentation/revert.md

 Enter Filename []:lb6m.1.2.0.18.img
 Do you want to continue?
 Press(Y/N):  y
 ```
 It will flash the image then ask to reboot - hit yes.
-It should reboot as normal all the way into the Fastpath software it was originally shipped with, and you're done!
+It should reboot as normal all the way into the Fastpath software it was originally shipped with, and you're done.
 If you forgot, the default fastpath login is ```admin``` with no password.

-If you're worried about "wearing out" the onboard flash by flashing back and forth, the write cycle lifetime for the onboard flash IC is 100,000 complete erase-write cycles, so it's a non-issue.
+If you're worried about "wearing out" the onboard flash by flashing back and forth, it's a non-issue.
+As you can see in the [S29GL256P datasheet](http://brokeaid.com/files/flashdata.pdf), the onboard flash IC is good for 100,000 erase-write cycles per sector.

 ### Thanks: